WEBTREATS: Communication in Health Care

 Harvard Medical School: When You Visit Your Doctor

 This website features lists of possible questions on various health topics.
-The site also links to the Harvard Medical School Family Health Guide for explanations of tests and procedures.
+The site also has information on women’s health and on many diseases and health conditions.

 Health Resources and Services Administration: Health Literacy